 - (a) Due to unforeseen circumstances, additional work becomes necessary in order to complete the project based on the original objective set out in the original bid document.
-The revised amount shall not exceed 15% of the original contract amount on goods and services whilst it will be 20% on infrastructure/construction contract projects. - (b) Bid / contract scope of work shall only be recommended by the Bid Evaluation Committee for approval by the Bid Adjudication Committee provided that such bid / contract was initially considered by these committees.
+The revised amount shall not exceed 15% of the original contract amount. - (b) Bid / contract scope of work shall only be recommended by the Bid Evaluation Committee for approval by the Bid Adjudication Committee provided that such bid / contract was initially considered by these committees.